|Sorry, this page has moved!|

 Please click here to go to the new location.

 With the introduction of West Nile Fever, there have been debates concerning the need for spraying chemicals to control the adult mosquito population.
-It is the Garland Health Department’s policy to be proactive and apply insecticide by truck-mounted equipment when surveillance shows increased or high mosquito populations in a specific area.
-Mosquito trapping is conducted several times per week and is based on citizen complaints and areas of historic mosquito activity.
-The trapped mosquitoes are sent to the Texas Department of State Health Services laboratory where they are tested for the presence of West Nile Virus, and other vectorborne diseases.
+It is the Garland Health Department’s policy to be proactive and apply insecticide by truck-mounted equipment when surveillance shows high mosquito populations in a specific area.
+Mosquito trapping is conducted several times per week and is based on areas of historic mosquito activity.
+The trapped mosquitoes are sent to the Dallas County Health and Human Services laboratory or the Texas Department of State Health Services laboratory where they are tested for the presence of West Nile Virus, and other vectorborne diseases.

 At the bottom of this page there is a link to a map displaying various mosquito spraying and monitoring activities conducted by the Garland Health Department.
 This map shows the locations and dates of sections of the city that have been sprayed and also shows areas that are going to be sprayed during the next 7 days.
 The actual day the area will be sprayed is dependant on weather conditions as well as pesticide applicator availability.
 In addition, the map shows the locations of mosquito trap sites as well as whether any of the trapped mosquitoes at a particular site tested positive for West Nile Virus.